On Benjamini--Schramm limits of congruence subgroups: Invariant random subgroups and a proof of Theorem

-\begin{proof} Since $(\Sub{G},\mu)$ is essentially transitive there is a closed subgroup $H \le G$ such that $\mu$ is supported on the conjugacy class of $H$ and $(\Sub{G},\mu)$ is isomorphic to the homogeneous $G$-space $G/N_G(H)$.
-The factors $G_i$ of $G$ are non-compact and the fields $k_i$ have zero characteristic so that the density theorem of Borel applies \cite[II.4.4]{Ma}.
-Combined with the irreducibility of the action it implies either that $N_G(H)$ is an irreducible lattice or that $N_G(H) = G$ and $\mu$ is equal to $\delta_M$ for some normal subgroup $M \nrm G$.
+\begin{proof} Since $(\Sub{G},\mu)$ is essentially transitive there is a closed subgroup $H \le G$ such that $\mu$ is supported on the conjugacy class of $H$ and the $G$-space $(\Sub{G},\mu)$ is isomorphic to the homogeneous $G$-space $G/N_G(H)$.
+Therefore the subgroup $N_G(H)$ is of finite covolume in $G$.

+The factors $G_i$ of $G$ are non-compact and the fields $k_i$ have zero characteristic so that the density theorem of Borel applies.
+As in \cite[II.6.2.(b)]{Ma} it can used to deduce that $N_G(H) = M \times \Gamma$ where $M\nrm G$ is a normal subgroup with $G = M \times M'$ and $\Gamma$ is a lattice in $M'$.
+Since the normal subgroup $M$ acts trivially on $G/M$ the irreducibility of the action implies either that $N_G(H)$ is an irreducible lattice in $G$ or that $N_G(H) = G$.
+In the second case $\mu$ is equal to $\delta_M$.

 We deal with these two possibilities separately, relying on results from \cite{GL}.
 If $N_G(H)$ is a lattice in $G$ then $H$ must be an irreducible lattice as well by the normal subgroup theorem of Margulis \cite[IV]{Ma}.
-Every irreducible lattice of $G$ admits a Chabauty open neighborhood in $\Sub{G}$ consisting of conjugates \cite[1.9]{GL}, so that the corresponding point $\mu_H $ is isolated in the space of extreme points of $\IRS{G}$.
+Every irreducible lattice in $G$ admits a Chabauty open neighborhood in $\Sub{G}$ consisting of conjugates \cite[1.9]{GL}, so that the corresponding point $\mu_H $ is isolated in the space of extreme points of $\IRS{G}$.

 A non-discrete normal subgroup of $G$ does not belong to the closure of the Chabauty subspace of discrete subgroups \cite[6.7]{GL}.
 Therefore the second case where $\mu = \delta_M$ is impossible unless $M$ is central, as required. \end{proof}